ethanwhite/nescent-sabbatical-proposal/proposal.md

 the Retriever to produce these datasets.

 **Goal 3: Provenance baked in**.
 It is increasingly recognized that in order for science to be replicable/reproducible that the history of the entire process from data collection through analysis needs to be documented.
 However, rigorous documentation of this process often begins after data acquisition and munging has occurred.
-I will add automated provenance recording and data archiving to the Retriever to make recording the details of the data munging process as simple as pushing a button.
+I will add automated provenance recording and data archiving to the Retriever to make recording the details of the data acquisition and processing phase of a project as simple as pushing a button.

 In combination with further improvements to the software in general (e.g., an improved testing framework with continuous integration and better documentation)